ecome-earth/Website/README.md

 [Wireframes](https://www.figma.com/file/QmAAVUzlP4KPx4uFGqxLdt/Website)

 the websites gives you an overview about mylife+
-- mylife+ apps
+- mylife+ apps (click on START)
-- FAQs
-- links (discord, github)
-- Vision & Roadmap
-- Concept how mylife+ works
+- FAQs (like Vision / Roadmap / Concept how mylife+ works etc.)
+- Chat and meet with community members in discord
+- Earn bounties via githu